When the Stakes are high, You need an experienced Criminal Defense Attorney to help you!

 What People Are Saying

 When your liberty is at stake you want a knowledgeable, and skilled attorney.
+Someone who will fight for you when you need it most.
 Continue reading to learn what others have said after working with Southern California criminal defense attorney Ashely Daniel.

 Ashley did a fantastic job on my case.
 He did everything he told me that he would in a very timely manner.
 He was easy to communicate with and presented himself in a professional way.
 If you need a criminal lawyer, I would highly recommend Ashley.

 If you’re in search of expert legal representation and want to hire a lawyer with the skills and knowledge to address your specific legal needs, you’re in the right place.
 Hiring an attorney can be a straightforward process.
 To learn how criminal attorney Ashley Daniel can help you, simply fill out the form on this page to schedule a free consultation.